This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your healthcare provider may use thread to pull your tissue upwards.
-This thread also is used to lift your sagging cheeks and brows.
-Your healthcare provider will pull up the extra skin on your neck and chin.
-He will remove extra fat and skin in your cheeks and chin.
-He may put glue over the tissue in your cheeks and forehead.
+- Your surgeon will pull your skin and tissues upwards to lift sagging cheeks and brows.
+He or she will pull up the extra skin on your neck and chin.
+Medical glue may be applied over the tissue in your cheeks and forehead.
 This may add fullness to the area and help prevent bruising.
 A gel-like filler also may be used to add fullness to your face.
-The incisions will be closed with stitches and covered with bandages.
+Your surgeon will close the incisions with stitches and cover them with bandages.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-The head of your bed will be elevated to help decrease swelling.
-Your healthcare provider will remove your bandages to check for bruises and nerve damage.
+You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
-When your healthcare provider sees that you are okay, you will be taken to your hospital room.
+You will then be able to go home or be taken to your hospital room.
 Medicines may be given to decrease pain and nausea.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.